maskaz/Noritake_vfd_python/README.md

 Info how to use addiotnal features you can find in example_vdf file.

-Below image of more complex use of custom characters
+Below image of more complex use of custom characters (VFD: Noritake: CU20029-UW1J)

 ![alt text](https://github.com/maskaz/Noritake_vfd_python/blob/main/20210430_100552.jpg)

 Good luck and have fun!